 Whilst there are many authorities that do demonstrate excellent standards of maintenance, unfortunately there also many public places which are poorly managed.
 Your local council must ensure that all roads and pavements are adequately looked after; otherwise you are at risk of a slip or fall.

 Common causes of accidents whilst in a public place are uneven paving slabs or loose kerbstones.
 These can cause pedestrians to trip and a nasty fall can cause broken bones as well as bruises and grazing.
-For the best treatment of your broken bones, you need to undergo orthopedic surgery from the best orthopaedic surgeon of your town.
+For the best treatment of your broken bones, you need to undergo orthopedic surgery from the best orthopedic surgeon of your town.

 Potholes in the road are also dangerous because, as well as crossing pedestrians tripping over, the uneven surface can also cause passing vehicles to have an accident.